cessen/tenthash/tenthash-rust/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Rust implementation of TentHash, a strong 160-bit *non-cryptographic* hash function.
+Rust implementation of TentHash, a robust 160-bit *non-cryptographic* hash function.

 **WARNING:** TentHash's design is not yet finalized, and digest results may change before the spec is declared 1.0.
-Please do not rely on this (yet) for persistent, long-term checksums.

 ## License